ahmadalli/public-notes/docs/0020-a-guide-to-writing.md

 ### Fighting the writer's block

-These might be the reasons why writing would feel impossible:
+These might be reasons why writing feels difficult or impossible:

 #### Lack of interest